Cluster-Based Control of Transition-Independent MDPs: Separable Systems

 \begin{definition} The TI-MDP is called a \emph{separable} system if the rewards are additive with respect to the cluster assignments:

-\end{definition}
+\ifarxiv\else \fi \end{definition}

-A more general version of this definition is additive rewards with respect to the agents, i.e. $r(s,\abold) = \sum_{n}r(s_n,\abold_n)$.
-Note that rewards separable by agent are also separable by cluster.
-The rest of this section will presuppose that the system of interest can be modeled as a separable TI-MDP.

-This category of MDPs occurs naturally arises in clustered control applications.
-For example, agents may fall into a customer type, and the central planner may define a reward based on the type.
-The reward per cluster may be the number of agents showing desirable behavior, i.e. $r(s_c,\alpha_c) = \sum_{n\in c}\mathbbm{1}(s_n \in \mathcal{D}_c)$ where $\mathcal{D}_c$ is a set of desirable actions for agents of type $c$.
-If the agent types are not apparent \emph{a priori}, the reward may represent the proportion of agents representing general good behavior, i.e. $r(s,\abold) = \frac{1}{N}\sum_{n} \mathbbm{1}(s_n\in \mathcal{D}_n)$.
-This structure further lends itself to a distributed setting, where a full state need not be known to assign an agent reward.
+A more general version of this definition is additive rewards with respect to the agents, i.e. $r(x,\abold) = \sum_{n=1}^Nr_n(x_n,\alpha_n)$.
+The rest of this section will assume that the system is a separable TI-MDP, which arises in clustered control applications.
+For example, agents may fall into a customer type, and the central planner may define a reward based on the type, i.e. $r_c(x_c,\alpha_c) = \sum_{n\in \C_c}\mathbbm{1}(x_n \in \mathcal{D}_c)$ where $\mathcal{D}_c$ is a set of desirable actions for agents of type $c$, or the reward may represent the proportion of agents representing general good behavior, i.e. $r(x,\abold) = \frac{1}{N}\sum_{n\in\N} \mathbbm{1}(x_n\in \mathcal{D}_n)$.
 Reward functions that are not separable depend on the whole state.
-For example, zero-sum games and common toy non-cooperative games such as the prisoner's dilemma and chicken cannot be represented as separable TI-MDPs.
-Rewarding desirable states, i.e. $r(s,\abold) = \mathbbm{1}(s\in\mathcal{D})$, will not be separable for arbitrary $\mathcal{D}$; however, structured $\mathcal{D}$ as previously described may be separable.
+For example, zero-sum games, the prisoner's dilemma, and chicken cannot be represented with separable reward functions, as the reward depends on the states of both players.

-The next results discuss the performance of CVI on this special class of TI-MDPs.
-The first finding asserts that value functions of separable TI-MDPs are themselves separable.

-\begin{lemma} \textbf{Separability of Bellman Operator on Separable Systems.} Consider a separable TI-MDP.
-For any VI evaluation, the full Bellman operator may be decomposed as the sum of $C$ CVI updates: Furthermore for $V^c_0(s)=0$ then,
+\begin{lemma} \textbf{Separability of Bellman Operator on Separable Systems.} Consider solving a separable TI-MDP with VI.
+At some iteration $k$, the full Bellman operator can be expressed as the sum of $C$ modified Bellman operators that each maximize over the action space for one cluster.